R3rumCC/HikeTracker22-13/Retrospective/Retrospective-Demo4.md

   - Total hours spent: 2
 - Technical Debt management:
   - Total hours estimated: 3
-  - Total hours spent: 4,5
+  - Total hours spent: 4.5
-  - Hours estimated for remediation by SonarQube:
+  - Hours estimated for remediation by SonarQube: 4d 7h 20m
-  - Hours estimated for remediation by SonarQube only for the selected and planned issues:
+  - Hours estimated for remediation by SonarQube only for the selected and planned issues: 1d 4h 41m
-  - Hours spent on remediation:
+  - Hours spent on remediation: 4.5
-  - debt ratio (as reported by SonarQube under "Measures-Maintainability"):
+  - debt ratio (as reported by SonarQube under "Measures-Maintainability"): 0.9%
   - rating for each quality characteristic reported in SonarQube under "Measures" (namely reliability, security, maintainability ):
-    - Reliability:
+    - Reliability: C (after remediation: A)
-    - Security:
+    - Security: A
-    - Maintainability:
+    - Maintainability: A

 ## ASSESSMENT

 - What caused your errors in estimation (if any)?

-  - We overestimated just the HT-17 story considering that would have been the more 'heavy' of this sprint, instead it took less time than what we thought
+  - We overestimated the story HT-17 thinking that it would have been the more 'heavy' of this sprint, instead it took less time than what we thought

 - What lessons did you learn (both positive and negative) in this sprint?

-  - The large part of team mates learned to work with the others trying to have a good communication, some time this communication has failed and one of our team mates started to work on a story that wasn't even committed and in a lower priority without respecting the order of the stories.
-This brought us to learn that communication is foundamental to avoid these errors.
+  - Almost every team mate has learned to work with the others trying to have good communication.
+Sometimes, this communication has failed and one of our team mates started to work on a story that wasn't even committed and in a lower priority, without respecting the order of the stories.
+This has made us learn that communication is foundamental to avoid these errors.

 - Which improvement goals set in the previous retrospective were you able to achieve?
   - We spent more time on DB.